-AHDB Recommended Lists (RL) for cereals and oilseeds: Winter oilseed rape trials (additional NL2 trials for RL purposes) (2022-26)
+AHDB Recommended Lists (RL) for cereals and oilseeds:

+Winter oilseed rape trials (2022-26)

 This protocol was believed to comply with relevant agrochemical, environmental and other regulations at the time of writing but it is the responsibility of the contractor to ensure that it continues to comply.
 In the event of non-compliance the protocol should not be followed but the Field Trials Manager should be notified at once of how the protocol requirements would breach regulations.